Setric Millner Jr.: High school career

 Millner was raised in Little Rock, Arkansas, and played basketball, baseball, and football while growing up.
 His mother convinced him to focus on one sport so he committed himself to basketball.
-At a ninth grade Amateur Athletic Union (AAU) tournament in Indianapolis, Millner fractured his tibia in a fall and was confined to a wheelchair for several months.
+At a ninth grade Amateur Athletic Union (AAU) tournament in Indianapolis, Millner fractured his tibia in a fall and used a wheelchair for several months.
 He was unable to attend his high school in Little Rock as it did not have elevators so he was offered by his cousin, Duane Washington Jr., to move in with his family in Grand Rapids, Michigan, and attend Grand Rapids Christian High School which had elevators.
 Millner recovered from his injury during his sophomore season and played on the junior varsity team.
 As a junior, he led the team to a 26–1 record and a second-place finish in the state tournament.
 Millner averaged 20.1 points, 9.4 rebounds and 3.6 assists as a senior.
 He also joined the football team as a wide receiver during his senior year and earned scholarship offers in both sports.

 Millner intended to play college basketball for the Toledo Rockets but his high school football season obstructed his signing and the team no longer had a scholarship available for him when he was finished.
 On April 11, 2018, Millner signed a National Letter of Intent to play college basketball for the Cleveland State Vikings.